ohthehugemanatee/presentations/texts/agile-estimation.md

 * The estimate is resilient to changing priorities, scope, and development plan
 * The estimate is available as far in advance as possible, given the cone of uncertainty

+Notes:
+* Remember, there are a lot of other points in that agreement!
+In order to fulfill all of our obligations to the customer, it takes more than just project practices like this.
+It takes TECHNICAL practices.
+* This is where test driven development and SOLID principles, in particular, come into play.
+But we'll cover that another day!

 ## Thank you!